Car lease calculator

 loading

 When you decide to lease a car, there are other factors to consider than just the interest rate and monthly payment.
-Insurance, extra mileage and excessive wear can all increase the price of your vehicle.
+Insurance, extra mileage and excessive wear can all determine how much a lease can increase by.

 • Insurance.
 Your lessor will likely require that you carry full coverage during your lease term.
 Depending on the make and model of your vehicle — as well as any past accidents — this can add hundreds or even thousands of dollars to the yearly cost of your lease.